 The 2014 Annual ANU Reconciliation Lecture

 Each year, a renowned Australian is invited to speak publicly on the topic of reconciliation.
+The 2014 lecture will be given by Senior Australian of the Year 2014 and Reconciliation advocate, Fred Chaney AO.

 Time & venue: 6 – 7pm followed by refreshments; Arc Cinema, National Film and Sound Archive, McCoy Circuit, Acton, ACT.